OXID-eSales/oxideshop-user-documentation/configuration/mall-function/inheritance/shared-elements.rst

 ﻿Shared elements
 ===============

 Shared elements are payment methods, countries, users, user groups, and reviews.
-These are used in all shops and can only be changed by an administrator with the \"Admin\" right.
-Subshop, supershop or multishop administrators are not authorised to do so.
+These are used in all shops, but can only be maintained in the main shop.

 .. image:: ../../../media/screenshots/oxbagr01.png
    :alt: Countries in the subshop